storaged-project/libblockdev/README.md

 with multiple implementations (e.g. using LVM CLI or the new LVM DBus API).

 For more information about the library's architecture see the specs.rst file.
-For more infomation about the expected functionality and features see the features.rst file.
+For more information about the expected functionality and features see the features.rst file.

 For information about development and contributing guidelines see the